enemonsieur/offis_repo/AREAS/OFFIS/Abstract Erika's Research.md

 If we can indeed produce stress and high mental workload, the next step will be to use our model to train a reinforcement learning agent to attack the powergrid.

-Problems I have with Gym AI
+Problems I have with Gym AI:
+1. I can't install the